This is what your template will look like (see above). Its the same as a pattern.

 .
 Now that you have a pdf template, you will need to print the 'pattern'/template on card stock paper.

 For Paper models: You can choose the color paper of your choice.
 Please look at the pages before printing as it may give you hints about which color would work better and such.
-For the thickness of paper you want to use, we recommend carstock from 65 lb to 80 lb for 'regular' models up to about 35-45 inch high .
-For our Xtra large ones, anywhere from 100 to 130 lb should do the trick.
+For the thickness of paper you want to use, we recommend cardstock from 65 lb to 85 lb for 'regular' models. (more details in glossary)

-For Wood models: Depending on the size of the template, you may need to use the ‘poster’ setting of your home printer.
+For Wood models using a scroll saw: Depending on the size of the template, you may need to use the ‘poster’ setting of your home printer.
 For example, our printer’s biggest size prints ‘legal paper’ so 8.5 by 14 inches.
 When we use an A2 paper size template, we divide our A2 in 4 8.5 x 11 inch and assemble our template to final A2 size ‘poster’.

 For Fabric models: All our patterns are made to be easily printed at home on your home computer.
 Normally we print ours on letter size or A4 paper.
 If you have a bigger printer, you can scale the digital file to print on A3 or even A2 paper size.
-You can print on any kind of paper since you will then use this to cut out the pieces in your fabric.
-A neat idea is to print on wax paper so that you can simply iron on to your fabric (wax side to wrong side of fabric) and sew right onto the paper.
-You can remove the paper after.
+You can print on any kind of paper since you will then use this to cut out the pieces in your fabric like any old fabric pattern.

-Here is an example, however keep in mind yours may look slighlty different
+Here is an example, however keep in mind yours may look slightly different